 Pubis Symphysis After delivery

-A lot of women heal pretty quickly after delivery and that hormone isn’t being secreted any further.
+A lot of women heal pretty quickly after delivery because that hormone isn’t being secreted any longer.

 Continue to wear your pelvic girdle (although, you are also going to have to strengthen your own muscles — so you can’t rely on that forever) — also, tight pants often took the place of the girdle.